-- 1. In the administration interface, go to Advanced Options and connect Kerio Control to your SMTP server. - 2.
+- In the administration interface, go to Advanced Options and connect Kerio Control to your SMTP server. - 2.
 Go to Accounting and Monitoring $\rightarrow$ Alert Settings. - 3.
 Select a default language for alerts. - 4.
 Click Add. - 5.
 In the Add Alert dialog box, select a Kerio Control user or type an email address. - 6.
-Select the type of alert you want to create: - System alert You can choose from many types of system alerts, as described below. - Traffic rule alert You can create alerts for traffic rules. - Content rule alert You can create alerts for content rules. - Log message alert You can create custom log message alerts for administrators, as described below.
+Select the type of alert you want to create: - System alert You can choose from many types of system alerts, as described below. - Traffic rule alert You can create alerts for traffic rules. - Content rule alert You can create alerts for content rules. - Log message alert You can create custom log message alerts for administrators, as described below. - 7.
+Configure the alert and click OK. - The Add Alert dialog displays the list of active alerts, grouped by type. - You can add more particular alerts for a selected recipient. - 8.
+When you have finished adding alerts, select a time interval in which Kerio Control sends the alerts.
+See Creating time ranges in Kerio Control. - 9.
+Save your settings.